-If I were looking for a nice hotel in Midtown I would likely stay at the Langham because I love the design of the rooms.
-Really cool modern feel with lots of windows, light, and wood tones mixed in.
+If I were looking for a nice hotel in Midtown, I would likely stay at the Langham because I love the design of the rooms.
+A cool modern feel with lots of windows, light, and wood tones mixed in.
 Great choice if you can part ways with that type of money.

-I am not a huge fan of Midtown since the area is mostly occupied by businesses (instead of residents) which means the restaurant scene is focused on lunch and tourists.
-That said, its New York and there are unlimited options for everyone.
+I do not like Midtown since the area is occupied mainly by businesses (instead of residents), which means the restaurant scene is focused on lunch and tourists.
+That said, it’s New York, and everyone has unlimited options.
 You can walk to Bryant Park or the Flat Iron without destroying your feet which is nice.

-Extremely similar to the Pierre, this hotel has unobstructed central park views if you pony up for a good room.
-The main drag in front of the hotel has a mega luxurious feel and you’ll have first dibs on the famous central park horse and carriage rides!
+Remarkably similar to the Pierre, this hotel has unobstructed Central Park views if you pony up for a good room.
+In addition, the main drag in front of the hotel has a mega-luxurious feel, and you’ll have first dibs on the famous central park horse and carriage rides!

 $$$$+ | SoHo | 5 Star | Mega-Luxury | Rooftop Pool

 The Dominick, formerly the Trump Soho, is my go-to hotel for romantic trips with my wife.
-We’ve stayed there a couple of times and it is everything that money can buy.
-The rooms are outfitted with Fendi furniture, there is an amazing pool, and it is simply luxurious.
+We’ve stayed there a couple of times, and it is everything that money can buy.
+The rooms are outfitted with Fendi furniture, there is a fantastic pool, and it is simply luxurious.

-The hotel pool is absolutely incredible and turns into a bit of a party during the day.
+The hotel pool is incredible and turns into a party during the day.
 It is open from Memorial Day to Labor Day when the weather is nice.

-The hotel is in Soho, which is a great area if you are looking for walkable restaurants, shopping, and generally fancy stuff.
-It is also really close to Pier 27 and 25 where you can find City Vineyard and Grand Banks.
+The hotel is in Soho, which is an excellent area if you are looking for walkable restaurants, shopping, and generally fancy stuff.
+It is also close to Pier 27 and 25, where City Vineyard and Grand Banks can be found.
 Both are very trendy places to eat and drink with water views.
-Grand Banks has better views than you could imagine because it is literally a boat!
+Grand Banks has better views than you could imagine because it is a boat!

-You can also cruise down to Rockafeller park and stroll through the North Cove Yacht Harbor to see the financial district’s nicest boats.
-This is where the “Yacht Scene” of Wolf of Wall Street was filmed and where you’ll find Brookfield Place which is an amazing shopping plaza.
+You can also cruise down to Rockafeller Park and stroll through the North Cove Yacht Harbor to see the financial district’s nicest boats, where the “Yacht Scene” of Wolf of Wall Street was filmed and where you’ll find Brookfield Place, which is a great shopping plaza.